Mattress Edge Support

 We occasionally receive free products for testing and take part in affiliate programs, which means we may earn a commission if you purchase items through links on our site.
 For full details, please refer to our disclosure page.

-When you sit or lie down near the edge of your mattress, do you ever feel like you might slide off?
-If so, your bed may lack proper edge support.
+When you’re sitting or lying near the edge of your mattress, do you ever get that feeling like you might roll right off?
+If that’s the case, your mattress might not have the best edge support.

-When we review mattresses, we carefully evaluate how well their edges hold up.
-Keep reading to learn about our testing process and what features contribute to great edge support.
+When we review mattresses, we pay a lot of attention to how well they support the edges.
+Keep reading to learn about how we test this and what makes a mattress have solid edge support.

 Why Is Edge Support Important?